Masterchiefm/Binder_Design_CS286/README.md

  Contributors: Qiqin Mo, Hao Zhang, Daohong Gong, Ken Chen

+ Protein-Protein interaction plays important roles in biological proccess.
+ If we can create a mini-protein to bind to a specific protein, we may alter the life proccess.

+ David Baker team created RFdiffussion and ProteinMPNN, which makes in-silico protein design possible.
+However, their split the work into several projects, which wast me too much time to configure the enviroment.

+ In the idea that make things easier, we combine all of the wheels and pack them into a handy car.
+ Everyone can use it fast and easy.

+ We also add a filter for RF generated structures.
+These filters will filter out those unstable structures with long alpha-helix, and filter out binders distant from targets.
+With these filters, we filter out about 70% of the RF generated structures that is useless.
+By doing so, we reduced time greatly and save much computational resource.

+ **Most importantly, we make binder design easier, which save YOUR TIME!**

  This repo is designed to make binder design easier and accomlish the task of CS286 course.

  This repo is the join-effort of the Contributors.
 Each of them is indispensable

 ## Setup